 2012-20: The Association helps establish a 21-member U.S.-German-Russian experts commission to maintain an ongoing dialogue on how to address the growing obstacles to deeper nuclear weapons cuts.
 The Commission's reports and papers provide a practical plan for how Russia and the West can step back from the brink and renew dialogue and restraint.

 2013-15: The Association provides detailed analysis and information that shaped the thinking on the negotiations leading to the historic nuclear deal between Iran and six world powers, including an influential Arms Control Today article outlining an option for resolving concerns about Iran’s Arak reactor and an Arms Control Association-International Crisis Group white paper on a “Win-Win Formula for Defining Iran’s Enrichment Capacity.”

 Association staff launches the “P5+1 and Iran Nuclear Talks Alert” e-newsletter, which becomes the “P5+1 and Iran Nuclear Deal Alert,” and closely monitors the Iran nuclear talks on site in Vienna, Geneva, Lausanne, and New York, and provides regular updates and commentary read by nearly 8,000 reporters, analysts, and policymakers.

-2014: The Association rolls out an expanded and updated version of its www.armscontrol.org website for its growing audience of some half-million visitors each year.
+2014: The Association rolls out an expanded and updated version of its www.armscontrol.org website for its growing audience of more than a half-million visitors each year.

 2014: Through the leadership of Board Chair John Steinbruner, the Association facilitates an historic U.S.-Iranian Religious Leaders Dialogue on the moral questions of nuclear weapons, which brought together top U.S. Catholic Bishops and Iranian clerics and produced a joint statement.